Srivaths-P/Dockerless-Online-Judge/README.md

 ## Core Features

-*   **User Authentication:** Secure registration, login, and session management via HTTP-only cookies for the UI and Bearer tokens for the API.
+*   **User Authentication:** Secure single sign-on with Google.
+User sessions are handled via cookies and persist until the browser is closed.
-*   **Filesystem-based Content:** Contests and problems are loaded directly from a structured directory of Markdown and JSON files.
+*   **Filesystem-based Content:** Contests and problems are loaded directly from a structured directory.
 Includes a secure admin endpoint for hot-reloading data without server restarts.
-*   **Multi-language Support:** Out-of-the-box support for `C++`, `C`, and `Python`.
+*   **Multi-language Support:** Support for `C++`, `C`, and `Python`.
 The architecture is easily extendable to other languages.
 *   **Secure Sandboxed Execution:** A multi-layered security model to safely run untrusted code:
+    *   **Accurate CPU Time Limiting (`setrlimit`):** The sandbox uses the kernel's `setrlimit` call to enforce a strict **CPU time limit**.
+This is the standard for competitive programming judges, as it is unaffected by system load.
-    *   **Resource Enforcement (`systemd`):** Hard limits on wall-clock time (TLE), memory usage (MLE), and process count (preventing fork bombs) are enforced at the kernel level using cgroups managed by `systemd`.
+    *   **Resource Enforcement (`systemd`):** A `systemd` scope provides a secondary wall-clock safety net and enforces hard limits on memory usage (MLE) and process count (preventing fork bombs) using kernel cgroups.
-    *   **Filesystem & Network Isolation (`bubblewrap`):** User code is executed in a tightly sealed container with no network access (`--unshare-net`) and a read-only view of essential system libraries.
+    *   **Filesystem & Network Isolation (`bubblewrap`):** User code is executed in a tightly sealed container with no network access and a read-only view of essential system libraries.
 *   **Asynchronous Judging:** Submissions are pushed to a high-performance `asyncio` queue and processed by a pool of background workers, ensuring the web interface remains fast and responsive.
 *   **Advanced Judging Logic:**
-    *   **Custom Validators:** Support for problems with multiple correct answers (e.g., floating-point precision, path-finding) via custom validator scripts.
+    *   **Custom Validators:** Support for problems with multiple correct answers via custom validator scripts.
     *   **Test Case Generators:** Problems can include a `generator` script that users can trigger from the UI to see sample test cases.
 *   **Contest Lifecycle Management:** Full support for `Upcoming`, `Active`, and `Ended` contest states, with access controls to hide problems before a contest starts and block submissions after it ends.
 *   **Configuration & UX:**
-    *   Configurable cooldowns for submissions and test case generation on a per-problem basis.
+    *   Configurable cooldowns for submissions, IDE runs, and test case generation.
     *   Persistent in-browser code editor state that saves code per problem as the user types.
 *   **Comprehensive Logging:** Detailed JSON logs track user activity, submission lifecycle events, and generator requests for auditing and analytics.